deepkaran/sandbox/indexing/markdown/queue.md

 - Router can create multiple connections to this port but it will use one for every vbucket
 - At server, all the mutations coming in are put on a single channel say ch1
 - Goroutine listening to ch1 will just pick the mutation and put them on a set of channels lets say ch1a to ch1d based on vbucket
-- Goroutine listening to ch1a to ch1d will copy the protobuf message on to mutation struct allocated by go-slab (what if slab is full, where is the flow control?)
+- Goroutine listening to ch1a to ch1d will copy the protobuf message on to mutation struct allocated by SlabManager which encapsulates go-slab (making it concurrent and also limiting the max size)
 - Then this mutation message is added on to the queue
 - Queue will internally increment its HWT and head/tail pointer for this vbucket.
--

-*How will *
+- *How will flow control happen*
+- *Thread Safety needs to be built*
-*Optimize for open ST i.e. bypass the queue and onto the persistence directly*
+- *Optimize for open ST i.e. bypass the queue and onto the persistence directly*
+- *Add function for draining the queue*